dxc-technology/halstack-style-guide/guidelines/components/tag/README.md

 ## Usage

-- Use tag for highlight properties of a section that want to remark
+- Use the tag component for highlight properties of a section that want to remark
 - Make consistent use of the component accross the application
 - Be responsible of the use of background color and icons
-- If there are multiple tags, make sure to space them properly
+- If there are multiple tags, the space between the should be at least 16px

 ## States